randa-mu/identity-based-encryption-bn254/README.md

 `npm install identity-based-encryption-bn254`

 ### Instantiate
-Create an instance of the IBE class, optionally configuring your options (which is only necessary when using custom DSTs.)j
+Create an instance of the IBE class, optionally configuring your options (which is only necessary when using custom DSTs).
 ```typescript
 // import
 import { IBE } from "identity-based-encryption-bn254"